ucl-exoplanets/ExoTETHyS/README.md

 3. After accessing the ExoTETHyS-master folder from terminal, type ``` pip install .``` to install the package.
 	Alternatively you could import the package without installation, if you run python from the ExoTETHyS-master folder.
-4. To test the installation, you can open a python shell and try the following commands:
+4. To test the installation, you can type:

     ```
-    >>> import exotethys
-    >>> from exotethys import sail
-    >>> from exotethys import trip
+    pytest ExoTETHyS-master/exotethys/tests/test_sail.py
+    pytest ExoTETHyS-master/exotethys/tests/test_trip.py
     ```
+NOTE: The instructions on how to run the code contained in this tutorial and the example files are written to be launched from a path that contains the cloned directory ExoTETHyS-master.
+Alternatively, the paths in the examples need to be personalized by the user.

 ## List of subpackages

 1. SAIL (Stellar Atmosphere Intensity Limb)
    This subpackage can provide sets of stellar limb-darkening coefficients with
       - continuous ranges of the stellar parameters (effective temperature, surface log gravity, scaled solar metallicity);